sous-chefs/jenkins/CONTRIBUTING.md

 - [VirtualBox](https://virtualbox.org)

 ### CLA
 For non-trival updates (such as new features or bugfixes), we do require a Contributor License Agreement from Chef Software.
-If you have already signed a CLA under Opscode or Chef Software, you are already covered.
-For more information, see [Chef Software's Contribution Guidelines](https://wiki.opscode.com/display/chef/How+to+Contribute), but please note that we do **not** use the JIRA ticketing system.
+If you have already signed a CLA under Chef Software or Chef Software, you are already covered.
+For more information, see [Chef Software's Contribution Guidelines](https://wiki.chef.io/display/chef/How+to+Contribute), but please note that we do **not** use the JIRA ticketing system.

 Process
 -------
 1. Clone the git repository from GitHub:

-        $ git clone git@github.com:opscode-cookbooks/jenkins.git
+        $ git clone git@github.com:chef-cookbooks/jenkins.git

 2. Install the dependencies using bundler: